Cpetak/Urchin_inversions/Part_3.md

 **All resulting files can be found at: go_enrich_results on Zenodo TODO.**

-Code to make the Figure 5 go enrichment subfigure:
+Code to make the Figure 5 go enrichment subfigure: [go_enrich_figure.R](https://github.com/Cpetak/Urchin_inversions/blob/main/go_enrich_figure.R)
+Figure can be found in the intermediary_files directory.